quinn/resume/README.md

 *Fav&Co* 2011\
 Application development

--   Collaborated on User experience and developed the product from the ground up with a small team of developers.
+-   Collaborated on User experience and developed <http://www.fav.co/>
+    from the ground up with a small team of developers.

 *IMG Fashion Week* 2010\
 Application development